-Dharmadhara is our meditaion center located in the remote mountains of Lake County Ca. Our community has been cultivating this space as a refuge of beauty and contemplation for the last nine years.
+Dharmadhara is our meditation center located in the remote mountains of Lake County Ca. Our community has been cultivating this space as a refuge of beauty and contemplation for the last nine years.
 In 2019 Vimalamoksa completed our meditation hall making more events possible, and just before the pandemic hit he completed the additional accommodation (with a lot of help from the Sangha).
-It's looking good for whenever we are able to reopen and welcome group retreats.
-Meanwhile it is available for members of the Sangha, friends and family, to take a personal retreat.
+It's looking good for whenever we are able to reopen and welcome groups wishing to deepen meditation together.
+Meanwhile it is available for members of the Sangha, friends and family, for personal practice.

 The generosity of many, many people has helped us get this far, and any future donations will help us to pay off loans and make more improvements, including fireproofing.
 Thank you!
 Donate here.

 A Generous Gift